Marqui-13/solidity-ck/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Contact

-Reach out via GitHub Issues for feedback or questions!
+Reach out via GitHub Issues for feedback or questions! <br>
-GitHub: @Marqui-13
+GitHub: @Marqui-13<br>
 Email: marquivionorr@proton.me